 Retirement of BaaS Eval Orgs

 On June 18, 2018, BaaS Eval orgs will no longer be accessible.
-This is being done as part of the BaaS EOL process, which you can read more about on the Apigee blog.
+This is being done as part of the BaaS EOL process, which you can read more about in this blog post and in the Deprecation and End of Life announcement.

 Retirement of Monitoring Dashboard (Beta)